antimof/UxPlay/README.md

 # ChangeLog
 1.46 2022-01-20   Restore pre-1.44 behavior, using decodebin in the video pipeline; instead, introduce new option "-avdec"
                   to force software h264 decoding by libav h264, if needed (will prevent selection of vaapisink by autovideosink).
 Update llhttp to v6.0.6.
+UxPlay now reports itself as AppleTV3,2.

 1.45 2022-01-10   New behavior: close video window when client requests "stop mirroring".
 (A new "no close" option "-nc" is added
                   for users who wish to retain previous behavior that does not close the video window).